aleluff/uktools/README.md

 <img align="right" src="https://www.kernel.org/theme/images/logos/tux.png" alt="Linux Logo" title="Tux">

 **UkUpgrade** stands for "Ubuntu Kernel Upgrade"
-*It provides us to upgrade linux kernel to latest stable version for Ubuntu/Mint and derivatives.
-Based on [this archive](http://kernel.ubuntu.com/~kernel-ppa/mainline/)*
+* It provides us to upgrade linux kernel to latest stable version for Ubuntu/Mint and derivatives.
+Based on [this archive](http://kernel.ubuntu.com/~kernel-ppa/mainline/)

-**ukpurge** stands for "Ubuntu Kernel Purge"
+**UkPurge** stands for "Ubuntu Kernel Purge"
-*It provide to us remove old linux kernel images/headers in machine for Ubuntu/ Mint and derivatives.
-Non-Based*
+* It provide to us remove old linux kernel images/headers in machine for Ubuntu/ Mint and derivatives.
+Non-Based

 **Auto Run**
-If you set auto run in setup, upgrade will be do automatically by cronjob each 2hours.
+If you set auto run in setup, upgrade will be done automatically by cronjob each 2hours.

 <br><br>
 **Code Auto Update**
 [Disable by default], can be enabled/disabled in setup<br>
-This repo implement auto-update, which means that it'll automatically get last available github's version when using "normal setup"
+* This repo implement auto-update, which means that it'll automatically get last available github's version when using "normal setup"

-You can implement this feature in your project with [https://github.com/usbkey9/autoup/](https://github.com/usbkey9/autoup/)
+* You can implement this feature in your project with [https://github.com/usbkey9/autoup/](https://github.com/usbkey9/autoup/)
 <br><br>
 **Disclaimer**
-Linux Tools (perf, usb over ether, kbuild) are not available with lastest kernel's versions so, if you need them, use regular kernels
+* Linux Tools (perf, usb over ether, kbuild) are not available with lastest kernel's versions so, if you need them, use regular kernels

 -----------------------------------------